mikakallberg/Milestone-Project-1/README.md

 - __What is growing now__

   - The what is growing now section is the first introduction to The Urban Growing at Eskadern.
-  -it is meant to give the user an up to date insight to what is happening at that season in the garden.
+  - It is meant to give the user an up to date insight to what is happening at that season in the garden.
-  -Embeded in the text content are external links to wikipedia pages about the different flowers that are growing in this particular season.
+  - Embeded in the text content are external links to wikipedia pages about the different flowers that are growing in this particular season.
-  -All external links have a noopener and a noreferrer, to increase security for the user.
+  - All external links have a noopener and a noreferrer, to increase security for the user.
 So malicious code can't interfer as the user is transported from our page to the external site.

 ![growingnow](assets/images/whatisgrowingnow.png)

 - __Come Grow With Us__

   - This section is the first linked expressiv invitation to the user, to join the society.This bar is also present just above the footer on the About page.
-  -It responds when the user hovers over it by creating a shadow behind it, letting the suer know they are about to take action.
+  - It responds when the user hovers over it by creating a shadow behind it, letting the suer know they are about to take action.

 ![comegrowwithus](assets/images/comegrowwhitus.png)

 - __The Footer__

   - The footer includes links to social media sites for The Urban Growing at Eskadern.
 As this is a small society they probably have a Facebook and Instagram page, and as this is a little bit more media savy group they also have Twitter.
 The links will open to a new tab to allow easy navigation for the user.
-  -All external links have a noopener and a noreferrer, to increase security for the user.
+  - All external links have a noopener and a noreferrer, to increase security for the user.
 So malicious code can't interfer as the user is transported from our page to the external site.
   - The footer is another way for the user to connect with the society.

 ![Footer](assets/images/footer.png)